apoorvam1/LeetCode/Tips/Arrays.md

 	- finding pivot point might help find the solution
 	- Either low to pivot or pivot+1 to high will always be sorted

-18. To initialize var to max values, Say for integer
+18. Initialize to Max and Min value
 	- int a = Integer.MAX_VALUE
+	- int b = Integer.MIN_VALUE